puppetlabs/puppetserver/documentation/intermediate_ca_configuration.markdown

 3. Run `./csrgen.rb`.

+Running this command will write CSR to `req.pem` and will print the same CSR to stdout.

 This certificate signing request (CSR) generates the intermediate CA certificate that Puppet will use.

 ## Submit the generated CSR for signing